 3M's businesses are organized, managed and internally grouped into segments based on differences in markets, products, technologies and services.
 3M manages its operations in five business segments: Industrial; Safety and Graphics; Health Care; Electronics and Energy; and Consumer.
 3M's five business segments bring together common or related 3M technologies, enhancing the development of innovative products and services and providing for efficient sharing of business resources.
 Transactions among reportable segments are recorded at cost.
 3M is an integrated enterprise characterized by substantial intersegment cooperation, cost allocations and inventory transfers.
 Therefore, management does not represent that these segments, if operated independently, would report the operating income information shown.
-The difference between operating income and pre-tax income relates to interest income and interest expense, which are not allocated to business segments.
+The difference between operating income and pre-tax income relates to interest income and interest expense, which are not allocated to business segments, along with non-service cost related pension and postretirement net periodic benefit costs.

-Effective in the first quarter of 2017, as part of 3M's continuing effort to improve the alignment of its businesses around markets and customers the Company made the following changes:
+As part of 3M's continuing effort to improve the alignment of its businesses around markets and customers, the Company made the following changes, effective in the first quarter of 2018, and other revisions impacting business segment reporting: